OrgaAI/orga-ai-sdk-monorepo/examples/python-backend/README.md

-# OrgaAI Python Backend
+# Orga AI Python Backend

-A FastAPI backend that uses the OrgaAI Python SDK to provide session configuration for WebRTC connections.
+A FastAPI backend that uses the Orga AI Python SDK to provide session configuration for WebRTC connections.

 ## Overview